 The bad times…

-Were then imported to England in 1968 and then to the United States in 1971.
-But it was thanks to a hit TV show called Hart to Hart screened in the 1980s that the Lowchen truly became popular in the U.S.
+They were imported to England in 1968 and then to the United States in 1971.
+But it was thanks to a hit TV show called Hart to Hart, screened in the 1980s, the Lowchen became popular in the U.S.

 A Lowchen Club of America was formed shortly after.
 The breed was recognized by the American Kennel Club in 1999.